UX

 Simplicity is not removing things, it is organising them

-Simplicity is often treated as reduction, but that’s rarely where the real gains come from.
+Simplicity is often treated as reduction.
+That's rarely where the real gains come from.

-Why simplicity usually comes from sequencing, hierarchy and structure, not just stripping features away.
+Why simplicity usually comes from sequencing, hierarchy and structure rather than stripping features away.

 04 November 20255 min read